Max Kepler Preview, Player Props: Twins vs. Guardians

 Max Kepler At The Plate

-- He has homered in 21.0% of his games this season, and 5.5% of his chances at the plate.
+- In 20.8% of his games this season, he has hit a home run, and 5.5% of his trips to the dish.

-- In 36.0% of his games this year, Kepler has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.